ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 ![](/static/img/2017/03/scheme_22.png)

 Meanwhile, the tester confirms that the application is ready for the productive usage.
-Eeyore and Junior merge “testing” branch to “release” and deploy it on the production server:
+Eeyore and Junior merge "testing" branch to "release" and deploy it on the production server:

 ![](/static/img/2017/02/23.png)